TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/CodingBestPractices/ClassNamesOfUserFiles.rst

 name of the subfolder of :file:`Classes/`, in which the file is located (if any).
-E.g. the file :file:`typo3conf/ext/realurl/Classes/Controller/AliasesController.php` with the class :code:`AliasesController` is in the namespace ":code:`DmitryDulepov\Realurl\Controller`".
+E.g. the file :file:`typo3conf/ext/realurl/Classes/Controller/AliasesController.php` with the class :php:`AliasesController` is in the namespace ":php:`DmitryDulepov\Realurl\Controller`".

 User files with these class names are commonly found in the :file:`typo3conf/ext/` directory.
 Optionally these files can be